reflectivity/reflectivity.github.io/workshops/workshop_2025/index.md

 permalink: /workshops/workshop_2025/
 ---

+# the 7th Open Reflectometry Standards Organisation ORSO annual meeting

 The Annual General Meeting of ORSO will take place online over the **23th-27th June 2025**.
 The purpose of the meeting is to discuss topics of interest to the ORSO community.
 The program will consist of scientific and technical talks together with discussion forums for each of the working groups

 **In advance of the meeting please complete the [ORSO Survey](https://forms.office.com/pages/responsepage.aspx?id=HDZmP36oWEGPYZnoLbPKyGNjGj0JBmlFoh6F5vEqATRUNUlaNjU1Mk9CUEFBMElSMVBVMVkyNFFVUC4u&route=shorturl)**

-## Registration is not yet open
+## Registration will open soon

-This page is under construction

 # Agenda: